-CGG is pleased to be able to make available in partnership with SNH, enhanced E&P data packages of the onshore/offshore Douala/Kribi-Campo and Rio del Rey sedimentary basins of Cameroon.
+In partnership with SNH, GeoSpec are pleased to make available workstation-ready exploration packages including enhanced 3D, 2D and well data for the Douala/Kribi-Campo and Rio del Rey basins sedimentary basins of Cameroon.

 Following the successful conclusion of the 2018 Cameroon onshore and offshore License Round, we are pleased to announce that until further notice bona-fide E&P companies may approach SNH directly for 1:1 negotiations on any remaining available exploration blocks.
-Once initiated, negotiations will be expected to progress in a timely manner.
-For further details please contact us.
+Once initiated, negotiations will be expected to progress in a timely manner, prior to the opening of the 2020/21 licensing round.

-Cameroon is a proven hydrocarbon province with production from both the Rio Del Rey (RDR) and Douala/Kribi-Campo (DKC) Basins.
-Significant further opportunities exist for commercial hydrocarbon accumulations in both basins with large tracts of open acreage available , particularly in the DKC basin, that could offer one or more companies a significant strategic position.
+Cameroon is a proven hydrocarbon province with production from both the Rio Del Rey and Douala/Kribi-Campo basins.
+Significant further opportunities exist for commercial hydrocarbon accumulations in both basins with large tracts of open acreage available , particularly in the Douala/Kribi-Campo basin, that could offer one or more companies a significant strategic position.

-To the south of the Cameroon volcanic line, the DKC basin, with several large blocks available in the round, is located at the northern end of the prolific hydrocarbon producing South Atlantic Rift.
-Both pre and post Campanian source rocks are proven, producing liquid hydrocarbons as well as gas/condensate.
+To the south of the Cameroon volcanic line, the Douala/Kribi-Campo basin, with several large blocks available in the round, is located at the northern end of the prolific hydrocarbon producing South Atlantic Rift.
+Both pre- and post-Campanian source rocks are proven, producing liquid hydrocarbons as well as gas/condensate.
 Structural and stratigraphic traps are proven from Early Cretaceous through to late Tertiary, varying from tilted fault blocks to turbidite channels and fans in deeper water.
 Recent new petrophysical and geophysical analysis has identified potential missed opportunities from previous exploration, as well as new plays with the potential for large volumes of hydrocarbons to be present across this increasingly prospective basin.